 Note that they are inspecting the contractor’s financial history, not their workmanship; that’s up to you, so choose carefully.

 Basic documentation requirements are explained in more detail in the Documentation Requirements page.

-You can typically finance the lesser of 85% of the cost of construction OR up to the following Loan to Values as shown in the table below, depending on the income documentation that you supply.
+You can usually finance the lesser of 85% of the cost of construction OR the Loan to Future Values as shown below.

 ||No Income Docs